leonbeckmann/voip-onion-routing/docs/Initial-Report.md

 During the last two years, I was part of a team at the Fraunhofer AISEC for developing a secure remote-attestation protocol in Java and Rust.
 I have mainly been responsible for implementing the protocol and its drivers, document the protocol, writing some test cases and I was also part of design choices and discussions on how to construct the finite state machine of the protocol.

 Further, my study program is/was mainly focused on IT-Security topics.
 Besides lectures like NetSec or IT-Sec, I was enrolled in the Rootkit programming lab course, where we have developed Linux LKM-based kernel rootkits and countermeasures.
 As a final project, we tried to recalculate the TLS master secret by sniffing the TLS traffic and hooking the Linux's CSPRNG, such that Openssl will create predictable EC Diffie-Hellman parameters for ECDHE. (programming language C)

 My Bachelor Thesis was about (quantum-secure) cryptography in the case of Proxy-ReEncryption schemes, during which I learned a lot more about cryptography.

 #### Florian
-TODO
+Since 3,5 years, I am working at a IT-Security company.
+There I have to work on DevOps tasks and code analysis mostly in Python and C/C++.
+In a personal project I am working on a framework for transparent access to guest memory in a KVM environment.
+For the virtual or physical memory access a RPC protocol is used.
+It's written in Rust and utilizes most of the libraries mentioned above.
+Other personal projects include reverse engineering of binary program with focus on data extraction and behavior manipulation.

+My electives during studying are mostly offered by the IT-Security chair including IT-Security, network security, practical course web security, practical course binary exploitation and others.

 ## Plannings and Planned Workload Distribution

 The first goal of our project is the design and implementation of the API protocol in combination with a working setup:

 * Setup project and environment for quality control
 * Parsing the config file
 * Running a peer from command line with thee config file path